-STATUTE: 10 Laws of Puerto Rico § 4051 et seq.
+STATUTE: 10 P.R.
+Laws Ann. § 4051 et seq.

 Any entity that is the owner or custodian of a database that includes personal information of residents of Puerto Rico.
-"Entity" refers to every agency, board, body, examining board, corporation, public corporation, committee, independent office, division, administration, bureau, department, authority, official, instrumentality or administrative organism of the three branches of the Government; every corporation, partnership, association, private company or organization authorized to do business or operate in the Commonwealth of Puerto Rico; as well as every public or private educational institution, regardless of the level of education offered by it. § 4051(d).
+10 P.R.
+Laws Ann. § 4052.
+"Entity" refers to every agency, board, body, examining board, corporation, public corporation, committee, independent office, division, administration, bureau, department, authority, official, instrumentality or administrative organism of the three branches of the Government; every corporation, partnership, association, private company or organization authorized to do business or operate in the Commonwealth of Puerto Rico; as well as every public or private educational institution, regardless of the level of education offered by it.
+10 P.R.
+Laws Ann. § 4051(d).